Bones, Calcium, Phosphate, and PTH in Kidney Failure - Parathyroidectomy

 - Bleeding in the first couple of hours after surgery - Surgeons are very careful to make sure there is no bleeding at the end of an operation on the neck.
 However, bleeding can occur.
 If massive bleeding occurred, a large bruise could develop and compress the windpipe, making it difficult to breathe.
-For this reason, the cut is normally closed with metal clips, which are easier to remove than stitches if there is bleeding.
+For this reason, the cut is normally closed so that the wound can be opened quickly.
 Fortunately massive bleeding is exceptionally rare (less than 1 in 100 operations), and there is a very careful watch kept on all parathyroidectomy patients for several hours after the operation.

 - Vocal cord paralysis, making speech abnormal - The vocal cords are the bands of muscle in the voice box that vibrate and make sounds in other words, they make speech.
 Unfortunately the nerves which control the vocal cords run right past the positions of the parathyroid glands.
 If the nerve is cut, the brain cannot tell the vocal cord what to do and speech is affected.
 If one vocal cord is paralysed, speech is retained but sounds abnormal.
 If both are lost, speech is very difficult.
 One of the main jobs for the surgeon doing a parathyroidectomy is to find these nerves (one on each side) and make sure they are not damaged.
 The rate of vocal cord paralysis is about 1 in 100, unless there has been previous surgery on the neck, in which case the risk is two or three times as high.
 If there is a vocal cord problem, speech often improves over a few weeks after surgery, as the nerve has been damaged rather than completely cut, and can heal.